Skip navigation

 • tell your doctor if you are breastfeeding.
 Your doctor will tell you not to breastfeed during your treatment with amivantamab-vmjw injection and for 3 months after your final dose.

 • you should know that amivantamab-vmjw may cause skin reactions, including some that may be severe.
 You should plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen during your treatment with amivantamab-vmjw injection and for 2 months after your final dose.
 Your doctor may tell you to use an alcohol-free moisturizer if you develop dry or irritated skin.
+Your doctor may also tell you to take a certain medication to prevent or treat skin reactions or may send you to see dermatologist (skin doctor).
 If you experience any of the following symptoms, call your doctor immediately: rash, itching, dry or cracking skin, or blistering, peeling, or shedding skin

 What special dietary instructions should I follow?